UrbanaC22/RTK_GPS/README.md

 source env/bin/activate # (or env\Scripts\activate on Windows)
 python3 -m pip install --upgrade pynmeagps
 ```
-#### Skip the gpsd part entirely in the WaveashareWiki as we will use ROS2 instead.
+#### Skip the gpsd part entirely in the WaveshareWiki as we will use ROS2 instead.
+#### Also, skip the following instructions and jump directly into the "Build the workspace" section
 #### While downloading the source code, if any error appears, use:
 ```
 wget https://files.waveshare.com/wiki/LC29H\(XX\)-GPS-RTK-HAT/Lc29h_gps_rtk_hat_code.zip